-Built in Finland, this ship started life in 1972 as the Viking Star, and at the time was regarded as one of the most luxurious cruise ships in the world.
-After two brief acquisitions by other cruise lines, it was bought by Fred.
-Olsen in 1996 and renamed Black Watch.
-In common with the rest of the Olsen fleet, Black Watch has a devoted following of regular cruisers; and the majority say they would never want to sail on any other line.
+Built in Finland as a six star vessel, this ship started life in 1972 as the Viking Star, and was regarded as one of the most luxurious cruise ships in the world at the time.
+After two more brief acquisitions by other cruise lines, she was bought by Fred.
+Olsen in 1996 and renamed the Black Watch.
+In common with the rest of the Olsen fleet, it has a devoted following of regular cruisers.